dezeroku/homelab/README.md

 ## Core cluster setup

+TODO: nginx based basic auth for prometheus and alertmanager

 This chapter assumes that the `kubeconfig.yaml` obtained in previous step is the one in use.
 Prefix commands with `KUBECONFIG=<path_to_kubeconfig_yaml>` as needed.
 It also requires the `helm` (with [diff-plugin](https://github.com/databus23/helm-diff)) and `helmfile` tools to be present.